waitview/Q-Dir-archive/README.md

 Q-Dir is a Quad-Directory-Explore makes files and folder easy to manage.

-This page is use to backup Q-Dir program.
+This page is for backup of Q-Dir program.